 "Prospectus" means this prospectus as amended, supplemented or restated.
 "Scotia Portfolio" one of a suite of managed portfolio solutions that invest in an diverse mix of underlying mutual funds to meet the needs of a range of investor profiles.
 "Select Funds" Certain funds offered by the Manager or an affiliate of the manager under a separate prospectus, each a "Select Fund".
 "Settlement Date" means the date by which the transfer of cash or payment for assets (or vice-versa) must be completed for an executed order.
 "Shareholder" means a person who is registered on the Register of Shareholders of a Fund as the holder of a Share of the Fund.
 "Shares" or "Redeemable Preferred Shares" means the redeemable preferred shares of a Fund offered pursuant to this Prospectus.
 "Sub-Administrator" means State Street Cayman Trust Company, Ltd. in its capacity as sub-administrator of the Funds and any successor sub-administrator.
-"Cub Fund" "Sub Fund" means a portfolio of assets and liabilities of a Fund maintained separately from other assets and liabilities of the Fund.
-"Subscriber" maintained separately from other assets and maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a "Subscriber" maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a Fund. means the form completed by a Subscriber to acquire "Subscriber" "Subscription Form" maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a Fund. means the form completed by a Subscriber to acquire Shares of a Fund.
-"Subscriber" "Subscription Form" "Thai Baht"; ("THB") maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a Fund. means the form completed by a Subscriber to acquire Shares of a Fund. means the lawful currency of Thailand.
+"Sub Fund" "Sub Fund" "Subscriber" any successor sub-administrator. means a portfolio of assets and liabilities of a Fund maintained separately from other assets and any successor sub-administrator. means a portfolio of assets and liabilities of a Fund maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a "Subscriber" any successor sub-administrator. means a portfolio of assets and liabilities of a Fund maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a Fund. means the form completed by a Subscriber to acquire "Subscriber" "Subscription Form" any successor sub-administrator. means a portfolio of assets and liabilities of a Fund maintained separately from other assets and liabilities of the Fund. means an investor who subscribes for the Shares of a Fund. means the form completed by a Subscriber to acquire Shares of a Fund.